-Refinement of animal models of pain: Establishment of strategies to alleviate
+Refinement of animal models of pain: Establishment of strategies to alleviate (project is finished)

 Many people suffer from different chronic pain conditions, caused by inflammatory diseases or damage to the nervous system.
 At the moment, there are very few treatments available that can relieve these chronic pain conditions satisfactory, which causes a lot of suffering in the patients.
 To develop functioning treatments against the pain, the use of laboratory animals is inevitable at the moment.